Technology · Operations & Throughput

 Governance and risk controls

-The governance question that determines success in saas is rarely "is this model safe?" — it is "who owns the decision when the system is uncertain?".
+The governance question that determines success in SaaS is rarely "is this model safe?" — it is "who owns the decision when the system is uncertain?".
 We answer that question explicitly for every step: named human owner, defined SLA, escalation path. customer data handling, hallucinated support, security claims, and lifecycle communication quality live in those ownership lines, not in the model weights.

 How we report ROI